- On April 16, 2013 six men launched an attack on a critical power station in California.

 Dr. Peter Vincent Pry, who served on the Congressional Electromagnetic Pulse Commission, which was charged with studying all EMP threats that could threaten the American way of life, said calling the California event a “dry run” is spot-on.

 “If it was a terrorist attack, the electric power industry and the media are almost certainly in error to describe it as a ‘failed attack,’” he told TheBlaze.”

 “In military and terrorist operational planning, an exercise or dry run deliberately stops short of destroying the target or achieving the maximum outcome because you do not want to alert the adversary,” Pry said.
 “You want the victim to remain vulnerable to a surprise all-out attack, most likely a much larger and more ambitious attack.”

-“In military and terrorist operational planning, an exercise or dry run deliberately stops short of destroying the target…You want the victim to remain vulnerable to a surprise all-out attack” – Dr. Pry
+“In military and terrorist operational planning, an exercise or dry run deliberately stops short of destroying the target … you want the victim to remain vulnerable to a surprise all-out attack.”

-Representative Trent Franks (R-AZ) insists a change in the way electric companies work with the federal government to improve their systems could save tax payers from bearing unnecessary costs for insufficient physical and electromagnetic threat solutions and improve reliability.
+Rep. Trent Franks (R-Ariz.) insists a change in the way electric companies work with the federal government to improve their systems could save taxpayers from bearing unnecessary costs for insufficient physical and electromagnetic threat solutions and improve reliability.

 “This event highlights the threat posed by an unsecured electric grid.
-Had the perpetrators been using weapons far more powerful than an AK-47, the transformers might have arced over under (the) load and been permanently disabled,” the engineer-turned-Congressman told TheBlaze.
-“A major EMP could have the same effect, resulting in long-term damage to the civilian electric grid.”
+Had the perpetrators been using weapons far more powerful than an AK-47, the transformers might have arced over under [the] load and been permanently disabled,” Franks, a former engineer, told TheBlaze.
+“A major EMP could have the same effect, resulting in longterm damage to the civilian electric grid.”